The title of the post: “How to Create a Donor Profile: Ultimate Nonprofit Guide.”

 • Giving status (e.g., prospective donor, one-time donor, repeat donor)

-• Summary of past interactions
+• Recent interactions

 • Next moves